The Erickson Alumni Center

-After his retirement, Erickson created the Erickson Foundation that focused on higher education in West Virginia.The Erickson Foundation sponsored 11 Alumni centers at universities and colleges throughout West Virginia.
+After his retirement, Erickson created the Erickson Foundation to focus on higher education in West Virginia.The Erickson Foundation sponsored eleven alumni centers at universities and colleges throughout West Virginia.
 According to Charlie Erickson,

 Currently housed in the Alumni Center is Kacy Harrison's depiction of the USS West Virginia.
 USS West Virginia was one of the battleships that sank during the World War II attack on Pearl Harbor.
 Harrison, a former student in the College of Creative Arts, won first place in a contest sponsored by a Chicago metro chapter of the WVU Alumni Association.
 The association wanted to honor the veterans and expose students to the art field of military paintings as it sought contestants to create images of the historic battleship.
 The painting was unveiled on May 1, 2015 during a reception at the Nutting Gallery located in Erickson Alumni Center.

 Architizer.
 Projects. .
 Accessed July 09, 2018. https://architizer.com/projects/west-Virginia-university-erickson-alumni-center/.

 Chicago alumni chapter celebrates USS West Virginia through student art.
 WVUToday.
 May 06, 2015.
 Accessed July 09, 2018. http://wvutoday-archive.wvu.edu/n/2015/05/06/chicago-alumni-chapter-celebrates-uss-west-Virginia-thr....